 Your credit score can have a major impact on your ability to get approved or a loan or credit card and can affect your interest rate.
 However, it’s just a snapshot of your full financial story.
 To understand why it is so impactful, you must know how your credit score is calculated.

 Credit is your ability to borrow money under the agreement that you will pay back the entire amount in the future.
-When you apply and are approved for a loan, your term notes how long you will be paying off the balance.
+When you apply and get approved for a loan, your term notes how long you will be paying off the balance.
 Other lending products like credit cards and lines of credit don’t have a payment plan.
 They simply require a minimum payment of a certain amount each month.
 Since you can keep adding money to your account, your balance won’t be settled until you stop using the available credit and pay back the remaining balance.
 However, you can use the product again as needed and start the cycle over.

-There are three main components to credit – credit score, credit report, and credit monitoring.
+There are three main components to credit: credit score, credit report, and credit monitoring.

 Your credit score is a tool lenders use to scale how reliable of a borrower they expect you to be.
 Credit scores range from 300 to 850.
 A higher credit score is better than a lower credit score.
 Your credit score is calculated using five factors.
 Your payment history determines 35% of your credit score.
 The amount you currently owe on your loans and credit cards makes up 30% of your credit score.
 The length of your credit history determines 15% of your credit score.
 The amount of new credit you have determines 10% of your credit score.
 Finally, your variety of lending products determines 10% of your credit score.

 Anyone with a history of loans or credit cards, even if it was just one, should monitor their credit.
-Experian, Equifax, and TransUnion are the three major credit bureaus where you can access your credit report.
-You are entitled to one free report each year.
-By monitoring your report, you can ensure that your report accurately reflects your history.
+You are entitled to one free report each year from the credit bureaus mentioned earlier.
+By monitoring your report, you can ensure that it accurately reflects your credit history.
 If you notice a mistake, such as a false late payment or fraud, reach out to your financial institution and the credit bureaus to correct the mistake.
 These can negatively impact your credit score if not corrected.
+Even after the mistake is corrected, it may take a couple of months for the correction to be reflected on your credit report.

 Hard vs Soft Credit Checks